What is the Standing Charge UK on Your Electricity Bill?

 Unlike unit rates, which depend on how much energy you use, the standing charge remains constant.
 Think of it as the price of staying connected to the grid—even if you don’t use any energy.

-The standing charge helps engy companies to get recovering of the cost related to the following .Maintenance of electricity cables and gas pipelines
+The standing charge helps energy companies to get recovering of the cost related to the following .Maintenance of electricity cables and gas pipelines

 Even if your energy usage is zero, your supplier still has to maintain infrastructure and keep your account active—hence the need for a daily standing charge.